 Starting with KeeneticOS 3.1, a mesh Wi-Fi technology has been added to Keenetic routers for extenders' connection to expand the Wi-Fi network coverage.
 See the 'Mesh Wi-Fi System' article for more information on this technology.

-Mesh Wi-Fi activates a hidden service network (wireless transport network, backhaul network) in both bands for communication between the Wi-Fi system controller and extenders.
-These hidden networks are necessary for the correct operation of the Wi-Fi system and mesh Wi-Fi.
+Mesh Wi-Fi activates a hidden service network (wireless backhaul) in both bands for communication between the Wi-Fi System controller (Main Router) and extenders.
+These hidden networks are necessary for the correct operation of mesh Wi-Fi and in particular for connecting extenders into a single Wi-Fi System over Wi-Fi.

-NOTE: Important!
-If you have only one Keenetic router in your home network, you can remove the 'Wi-Fi system controller' component of the operating system or disable the wireless transport network in the web interface without affecting the operation of your existing network.
+If you only have one Keenetic router in your home network, which means you are not using the Wi-Fi System, you can remove the 'Wi-Fi system controller' component of the operating system or disable the wireless backhaul connection in the web interface, which will turn off the hidden network broadcasting without affecting the operation of your existing network.

 You can remove the 'Wi-Fi system controller' system component from the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options'.